joshyindocosmo/spring-hibernate-demo/README.md

 1.Clone this project into your work space

-2.Open the project directory and run the following command
+2.Open the project root directory in windows command prompt or linux terminal and run the following command

 ```
 mvn clean package